Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for Ivins students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Ivins District Curriculum Used in Our In-Home Tutoring Programs

 The Washington County School District is implementing the new Utah Core Standards.
 The Utah Core is based the Common Core State Standards, a national set of benchmarks and structures based on the best educational research, which have the goal of making sure that students are college and career ready at high school graduation.

 We currently cover the following Ivins-area school district: Washington County School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Ivins Tutor Today.